 Assistant Director of Choral Activities.
-Assistant Professor of Music
+Associate Professor of Music

 John Flanery is Assistant Choral Director and Associate Professor at the University of Southern Mississippi.
 His Doctor of Musical Arts and Master’s degrees are both in Choral Conducting from the University of Kentucky.
 He holds a Bachelor’s of Music Education degree from Briar Cliff University in Sioux City, Iowa.

 At Southern Miss, John teaches choral conducting, choral procedures, and choral literature, directs the Concert Choir, Spirit of Southern, Southern Miss Men’s Chorus, and the Southern Miss Gulf Coast Civic Chorale.
 His ensembles have been selected to perform at various state and regional conferences and concert series.